-The next variable to consider, is riding style.
-Are you an aggressive rider, or are you searching for a "Cadillac" like feel when taking long trips?
+The next variable to consider is riding style.
+Are you an aggressive rider, or are you searching for a "Cadillac" feel when taking long trips?
 What feels comfortable to one rider is not necessarily the ideal ride quality for another rider.
 Two different riders of the same weight may have differing opinions on what feels too stiff or too soft.
-Some riders that are well below the recommended weight for a heavy duty spring, may feel the heavy duty shocks feel perfect for their riding style, while the next rider may feel the shocks are too firm.
+Some riders that are well below the recommended weight for a heavy-duty spring, may feel the heavy-duty shocks feel perfect for their riding style, while the next rider may feel the shocks are too firm.
 There is a lot of subjectivity in regards to what "feels right", and we offer the weight recommendations previously discussed as a baseline for our customers.
 These recommendations are based on customer feedback, and what we have found most often satisfies the majority of our riders out there.

 Fortunately, if a customer orders the wrong spring rate, or determines they want a stiffer or softer spring, we do offer affordable options to have the shocks sent in to swap the springs.
 Shoot an email to firstname.lastname@example.org if this applies to you, and one of our customer service representatives will get you helped out!